Causes of Achilles Bursitis

 Symptoms of Achilles bursitis are often mistaken for Achilles tendinitis because of the location of the pain at the back of the heel.
 When you suffer from Achilles bursitis you will experience some or all of the following symptoms which are most noticeable when you begin activity after resting.

 - Pain at the back of the heel, especially with jumping, hopping, tip-toeing, walking or running uphill or on soft surfaces.
 If tendonitis is also present, the pain can radiate away from the bursa.
 Pain description is often "sharp"

 - Lump at the back of the heel

 - Direct pressure on the bursa will exacerbate the pain and should be avoided if possible.

-- Limping due to the pain may occur
+- Limping due to the pain and/or limited range of motion

 - If you press on both sides of the inflamed heel, there may be a firm spongy feeling.

 - Weakness in the tendons and muscles surrounding the bursa can develop as the pain worsens and the inflammation in the area spreads.

 - Possibly a fever if you are suffering from septic bursitis (You will need to see a doctor for medication to get rid of the infection).

 - Individuals that wear high-heeled shoes frequently may feel an increase in pain when they are wearing flat shoes When wearing high-heels, the calf muscles and Achilles tendon remain in a shortened position.
 When flat shoes are worn it causes the calf muscles and Achilles tendon to stretch more than usual causing the tendon to tighten around the heel bone causing irritation.

 - Limited Range of Motion and Weakness - Pain often limits your stride as you stop performing motions that make the pain worse.
 If bursitis is left untreated the inflammation can increase, causing more pain, limiting movement even more.
 Eventually, weakness in the leg muscles and and tendons around the heel and lower leg can set in.